rsearls/jModInfGen/README.md

 #### generated-module-info.java Sample
 https://github.com/rsearls/jbossws-cxf/blob/jModInfGen-example/modules/test-utils/target/gen-jdeps/generated-module-info.java
-This file show what the output looks like when the `verbose` element is enabled and external packages that this project uses have been defined in the user provided properies file, `myExternalModMap.properties`.
+This file shows what the output looks like when the `verbose` element is enabled and external packages that this project uses have been defined in the user provided properies file, `myExternalModMap.properties`.

 The header comment lists date of generation and the files used in the analysis and generation